Is Your Baby a Picky Eater?

 It's tempting to let a picky eater take as long as she wants to eat.
 Although you shouldn't rush mealtime, don't let it go on much longer than 20-30 minutes.

 You probably wouldn't eat a food you've never seen before without first looking it over.
 Your baby is the same, so let your little one touch a new food before you offer it.

 Follow your baby's timeline.

-Most babies begin eating solid foods between four and six months, but some may start a little earlier, others later.
+Most babies begin eating solid foods between 4 and 6 months, but some may start a little earlier, others later.
 As with crawling, walking, potty-training, and just about every other infant milestone, there's no perfect time -- there's your baby's time.